 - 1. From Setup, enter Domains in the Quick Find box, then select Domains. - 2.
 Click Add a Domain. - 3.
-Enter the Domain Name. - 4.
-Add a certificate if you have already set up a CA-signed certificate that supports this domain. - 5.
+Enter the domain name. - 4.
+Choose the HTTPS option you want to serve this domain with. - 5.
+Add a certificate if you have already set up a CA-signed certificate that supports this domain. - 6.
 Click Save.
-Alternatively, click Save & New to add multiple domains.
+To add another domain, click Save & New.